aliyun/terraform-provider-alicloud/website/docs/r/config_configuration_recorder.html.markdown

 # alicloud\_config\_configuration\_recorder

 Provides a Alicloud Config Configuration Recorder resource.
 Cloud Config is a specialized service for evaluating resources.
 Cloud Config tracks configuration changes of your resources and evaluates configuration compliance.
 Cloud Config can help you evaluate numerous resources and maintain the continuous compliance of your cloud infrastructure.
-For information about Alicloud Config Configuration Recorder and how to use it, see [What is Cloud Config.](https://www.alibabacloud.com/help/en/doc-detail/127388.htm)
+For information about Alicloud Config Configuration Recorder and how to use it, see [What is Configuration Recorder.](https://www.alibabacloud.com/help/en/doc-detail/153156.html)

 -> **NOTE:** Available in v1.99.0+.

--> **NOTE:** The Cloud Config region only support `cn-shanghai` and `ap-northeast-1`.
+-> **NOTE:** The Cloud Config region only support `cn-shanghai` and `ap-southeast-1`.

 ## Example Usage